How to sew Yoga Waistband leggings with this free Yoga Waistband Legging Tutorial (includes link to a free legging pattern in girl’s sizes 3 to 14)

 I’m a little slow in getting this legging pattern update on the blog, obviously, these photos were taken well before Christmas (we do not still have our lights up, lol!) and I really dragged my feet getting this post up.
 The main issues was I’d intended to include a start to finish video on how to make the leggings on a serger only, to accompany the serger giveaway post.
 But OMG, I had so much trouble with that video!!!

 I tried to get fancy and use 2 cameras and on the first filming.
 I used my old cell phone as the 2nd camera for the video overlooking the serger and an error of some sort occurred during the filming.
 The file was corrupted and I couldn’t open it.
 So… I had to make another set of leggings and film it again!
-Then, after about 6 hours of video editing: Speeding up, slowing down, cutting out all the unnecessary footage and commentary, cutting the video into various clips, splicing them together in the appropriate order and adding the text overlays, something happened in the editing software and it crashed causing me to loose all the edits.
-(I actually have another version of software that autosaves, but the learning curve on that one is huge and I havent had the time to mess with it – though now, I think I will rethink that…)
+Then, after about 6 hours of video editing: Speeding up, slowing down, cutting out all the unnecessary footage and commentary, cutting the video into various clips, splicing them together in the appropriate order and adding the text overlays, something happened in the editing software and it crashed causing me to lose all the edits.
+(I actually have another version of software that autosaves, but the learning curve on that one is huge and I haven’t had the time to mess with it – though now, I think I will rethink that…)

 Since I was filming, I did not stop to take photographs and in order to just get the tutorial up, I had to make another set of leggings so I could photograph the steps.

-And then, of course, I’ve also edited the pattern to fix a couple of things that always bothered me (like the way the back waistband seam came to a point instead of a gentle rounded edge) and I re-graded the legging pattern to add a size 14.
+And then, of course, I’ve also edited the pattern to fix a couple of things that always bothered me (like the way the back waistband seam came to a point instead of a gently rounded edge) and I re-graded the legging pattern to add a size 14.
 (To get the word out on the new size/version, a new project/post works best.)
 So when I say some of these patterns have a ridiculous amount of time behind them, I am not kidding!!!

 I truly don’t know if I’ll go back and re-edit that video and get it posted.
 I’ll try to muster up the motivation, but I’m just over it!